thundergnat/SDL2-ttf/struct-by-value.md

 looking into implementing library interfaces because it isn't particularly rare to use pass-by-value for small, static CStructs.

-I really want to avoid needing to write C wrappers for the libraries is possible, for several reasons:
+I really want to avoid needing to write C wrappers for the libraries if possible, for several reasons:

 1. My C code sucks.
 I am not  a programmer by profession, and while I have written C, the people who then needed to use that C code got (justifiably) sad.
 (And it has been over 15 years since I wrote any serious C code.)